Drone Scholarships

 Building B, West Central, Runcorn Rd, Lincoln LN6 3QP

-Drone scholarships will take place over one day in week commencing 25 August 2025.
+Drone scholarships will take place over 2 days/1 night in late August 2026.
 We will also be offering a second course, subject to application numbers.

 In addition to your drone scholarship, full board accommodation for one night prior to the scholarship is included.
 You will also be invited to our Scholarships Awards Ceremony.